-unsupervised pre-training for NLP is particularly attractive because unlabeled text data is available en masse thanks to the Internet - for example, the Common Crawl project2 produces about 20TB of text data extracted from web pages each month.
-This is a natural fit for neural networks, which have been shown to exhibit remarkable scalability, i.e. it is often possible to achieve better performance simply by training a larger model on a larger dataset [Hestness et al., 2017; Shazeer et al., 2017; Jozefowicz et al., 2016; Mahajan et al., 2018; Radford et al., 2019; Shazeer et al., 2018, 2017; Huang et al., 2018b].
+Recently, it has become increasingly common to pre-train the entire model on a data-rich task.
+Ideally, this pre-training causes the model to develop general-purpose abilities and knowledge that can then be transferred to downstream tasks.
+In applications of transfer learning to computer vision (Oquab et al., 2014; Jia et al., 2014; Huh et al., 2016; Yosinski et al., 2014), pre-training is typically done via supervised learning on a large labeled data set like ImageNet (Russakovsky et al., 2015; Deng et al., 2009).
+In contrast, modern techniques for transfer learning in NLP often pre-train using unsupervised learning on unlabeled data.
+This approach has recently been used to obtain state-of-the-art results in many of the most common NLP benchmarks (Devlin et al., 2018; Yang et al., 2019; Dong et al., 2019; Liu et al., 2019c; Lan et al., 2019).
+Beyond its empirical strength, unsupervised pre-training for NLP is particularly attractive because unlabeled text data is available en masse thanks to the Internet-for example, the Common Crawl project2 produces about 20TB of text data extracted from web pages each month.
+This is a natural fit for neural networks, which have been shown to exhibit remarkable scalability, i.e. it is often possible to achieve better performance simply by training a larger model on a larger data set (Hestness et al., 2017; Shazeer et al., 2017; Jozefowicz et al., 2016; Mahajan et al., 2018; Radford et al., 2019; Shazeer et al., 2018; Huang et al., 2018b; Keskar et al., 2019a).

-This synergy has resulted in a great deal of recent work developing transfer learning methodology for NLP, which has produced a wide landscape of pre-training objectives [Howard and Ruder, 2018; Devlin et al., 2018; Yang et al., 2019; Dong et al., 2019], unlabeled datasets [Yang et al., 2019; Liu et al., 2019c; Zellers et al., 2019], benchmarks [Wang et al., 2019b, 2018; Conneau and Kiela, 2018], fine-tuning methods [Howard and Ruder, 2018; Houlsby et al., 2019; Peters et al., 2019], and more.
+This synergy has resulted in a great deal of recent work developing transfer learning methodology for NLP, which has produced a wide landscape of pre-training objectives (Howard and Ruder, 2018; Devlin et al., 2018; Yang et al., 2019; Dong et al., 2019), unlabeled data sets (Yang et al., 2019; Liu et al., 2019c; Zellers et al., 2019), benchmarks (Wang et al., 2019b, 2018; Conneau and Kiela, 2018), fine-tuning methods (Howard and Ruder, 2018; Houlsby et al., 2019; Peters et al., 2019), and more.
 The rapid rate of progress and diversity of techniques in this burgeoning field can make it difficult to compare different algorithms, tease apart the effects of new contributions, and understand the space of existing methods for transfer learning.
-Motivated by a need for more rigorous understanding, we present a unified approach to transfer learning that allows us to systematically study different approaches and push the current limits of the field.
+Motivated by a need for more rigorous understanding, we leverage a unified approach to transfer learning that allows us to systematically study different approaches and push the current limits of the field.

-The basic idea underlying our work is to treat every NLP problem as a "text-to-text" problem, i.e. taking text as input and producing new text as output.
-Similar approaches were used as part of the Natural Language Decathlon [McCann et al., 2018] and to test the zero-shot learning capabilities of language models [Radford et al., 2019].
-Crucially, our text-to-text framework allows us to directly apply the same model, objective, training procedure, and decoding process to every task we consider.
-We leverage this flexibility by evaluating performance on a wide variety of English-based NLP problems, including question answering, document summarization, and sentiment classification, to name a few.
-With this unified approach, we can compare the effectiveness of different transfer learning objectives, unlabeled datasets, and other factors, while exploring the limits of transfer learning for NLP by scaling up models and datasets beyond what has previously been considered.
-By combining our insights and scale, we obtain state-of-the-art results in many of the tasks we consider.
+The basic idea underlying our work is to treat every text processing problem as a "text-to-text" problem, i.e. taking text as input and producing new text as output.
+This approach is inspired by previous unifying frameworks for NLP tasks, including casting all text problems as question answering (McCann et al., 2018), language modeling (Radford et al., 2019), or span extraction Keskar et al. (2019b) tasks.
+Crucially, the text-to-text framework allows us to directly apply the same model, objective, training procedure, and decoding process to every task we consider.
+We leverage this flexibility by evaluating performance on a wide variety of English-based NLP problems, including question answering, document